Malaysian football league system: History

 The top three levels contain one division each and are nationwide in scope.
 Below this, the levels have progressively more parallel leagues, which each covering progressively smaller geographic areas.
 Many leagues have more than one division and at the lower levels the existence of leagues becomes intermittent.
 There are also leagues in various parts of the country, which are not officially part of the system as they do not have formal agreements with the football associations and are run by independent organisers.
 These are mostly held in the form of carnival styles, where the league's duration is just a couple of days instead of months.
 Clubs from state leagues may, if they feel meet the appropriate standard of play and have suitable facilities, can apply to join a league which does form part of the system.

-The top two levels of the Malaysian football league system are operated by the Malaysian Football League, which consists of the Malaysia Super League and the Malaysia Premier League.
-All clubs in these two leagues are fully professional.
-The third and fourth levels of the Malaysian football league system are operated by the Amateur Football League, a subsidiary of the Malaysian Football League, which consists of the Malaysia M3 League and the Malaysia M4 League.
+The Malaysia Super League is currently the only Malaysia's professional football league that are operated by the Malaysian Football League.
+Meanwhile the below three levels of the Malaysian football league system are operated by the Amateur Football League, a subsidiary of the MFL, which consists of the A1 Semi-Pro League, A2 Amateur League and the A3 Community League.
 All clubs in these competitions are either amateur or semi-professional clubs.

 The fourth level of the Malaysian football league system consists of leagues that run in parallel.
 The league is managed by the Amateur Football League (AFL) in collaboration with each state Football Associations and independent football league organizers.
 It is an amateur level league consisting of community clubs, social clubs, professional clubs, and company clubs from their respective states all over Malaysia which compete in their own regional state league which has multiple divisions within it.
 It consists of 10 social leagues recognized by the AFL that run all around Malaysia.